Share your story

 More information about the EEIS and amendments to the legislation can be found here.

-ActewAGL’s Fridge Buyback scheme can also take away your old fridge or freezer, dispose of it responsibly and give eligible customers a $30 rebate on their next electricity bill.
+Fridge Buyback scheme ActewAGL will take away your old fridge or freezer, dispose of it responsibly and give eligible customers a $30 rebate on their next electricity bill.
+For more information please contact ActewAGL on 1300 136 008.

 Hugh Patton, Barton ACT